(Pneumonic Plague; Bubonic Plague; Septicemic Plague; Pharyngeal Plague)

 - Living in the Southwest United States

 - Swollen, tender lymph nodes

 - Skin that may appear red and tight over affected lymph nodes

 - Cultures of body fluids

 Supportive Care for Septicemic Plague

-- Reduce or control rodent population near your home
+- Reduce or control the rodent population near your home, since rodents carry fleas.